 This 14-inch laptop from Apple was released in October and is getting a good discount for the first time.

-It weighs 1.54kg - this is heavy for a 14-inch laptop, but is due in part to its all-aluminium body and glass screen.
+It weighs 1.54kg, which is is heavy for a 14-inch laptop, but it's due in part to its all-aluminium body and glass screen.
 Plus, you get that powerful Apple M5 processor.

 There are three USB-C ports (super-high-speed Thunderbolt 4 data-transfer format), an HDMI port, an SD card reader and a 3.5mm headphone/microphone jack.
 It also has a MagSafe 3 charging port and a fingerprint reader for swift, secure login.